MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 When rendering in MonoGame, *render states*, properties of the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice) that affect how rendering is performed, need to be set.
 When rendering 2D sprites, the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) class simplifies rendering by managing these render states for you.

+> [!IMPORTANT]
+> Although the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) makes it easier to manage the render states for the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice), it can also change states that you may have set manually, such as if you are performing 3D rendering.
+Keep this in mind when mixing 2D and 3D rendering.

 Three methods are are used when rendering with the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch):

 1. [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) prepares the graphics device for rendering, including the render states.